95danlos/Task-Definition-Language/README.md

 Build the package by following the steps at http://wiki.ros.org/ROS/Tutorials/BuildingPackages.

-Copy the files form the folder called multi-robot-simulation from in the cloned project over to the new created package.
+Copy the files from the folder called multi-robot-simulation from in the cloned project over to the new created package.

 Make the src files executable: